MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

 IE mode remains unavailable until you completely close and restart Microsoft Edge \(Chromium\).

-## Automating IE mode
+## Updating IE Automation

 If you have an existing application that uses the [InternetExplorer][InternetExplorerObject] object to automate Internet Explorer 11, your application will not work if the Internet Explorer 11 desktop application is not available.
 Microsoft Edge \(Chromium\) does not support automating IE mode through the InternetExplorer object, so applications that rely on this object will need to be updated using one of the recommended alternatives below.
-Applications that use the [WebBrowser][WebBrowserControl] control will continue to work and will not be affected by the removal of the Internet Explorer 11.
+Applications that use the [WebBrowser][WebBrowserControl] control will continue to work and will not be affected by the removal of Internet Explorer 11.

 If your automation application does not require IE mode for the website \(or app\) content to function correctly, we recommend updating your application to use Microsoft Edge \(Chromium\) instead of Internet Explorer 11.
 Many available automation tools support Microsoft Edge \(Chromium\), including WebDriver and Playwright.
 To learn more about automating Microsoft Edge \(Chromium\) using WebDriver, navigate to [WebDriver overview][WebDriverIndex].
 To learn more about using Playwright, navigate to [Playwright overview][PlaywrightIndex].

 Applications that require IE mode for the website \(or app\) content to function correctly should use the WebBrowser control.
 The WebBrowser control uses the Internet Explorer Platform (MSHTML/Trident) to render web content, and will work even if the Internet Explorer 11 desktop application is not available.

 ## Getting in touch with the Microsoft Edge DevTools team